TritonDataCenter/rfd/rfd/0001/README.md

 immediate feedback if the tag they attempt to set will not work.
 This kind of validation will likely be needed in future for other special Docker labels anyway, so the infrastructure and error codes can be shared.

+For members of a service to appear in DNS, they must write to their own metadata using the `mdata-put` tool, to indicate their status.
+They must write to the metadata key `triton.cns.status` with either `up` or `down` as the value.
+If this key is not present, `down` is assumed.

+The intent is for the container to write to this key when it has finished starting up (and perhaps passed any power-on tests desired), and again before it begins to shut down.
+This can be done by an SMF service or a startup/shutdown script of some kind.

+Containers have the (highly recommended) option of self-monitoring using this metadata interface -- they can write to this key if any health checks fail on the service while running, to remove it from DNS.

+A very simple service may also, if it wishes, simply write this metadata key once after it has been set up, and leave it set forever (running with the assumption that if the container is running, the service is accessible).
+This is perfectly acceptable.

+### Self-removal hysteresis

+In the particular case of containers that self-remove from DNS using the `triton.cns.status` metadata key, the TCNS system will apply a form of hysteresis to avoid cascading failures removing all service nodes from DNS in rapid succession.

+Proposed policy:

+No more than `max(floor(n/3), 1)` containers with a given service tag will be removed due to self-removal in any 60-second window.
+If the final container in a service tag sets its self-removal flag, it will be subject to a delay of 600 seconds before this removal becomes effective.

+(these exact numbers are subject to change)

+Note that this hysteresis will be overruled by containers having their service tag removed, completely shutting down or being destroyed, a detected CN hardware failure, or any other kind of "hard" removal.

+The idea behind this is to allow self-monitoring to be used safely without concern that a faulty or flakey probe can completely take down a service in one fell swoop.

 ### Operation